 WP1: Molecular and cellular mechanisms of adipose tissue plasticity in the context of obesity

 The overall aim is to determine the molecular mechanisms, including the transcriptional drivers, involved in cellular plasticity and differentiation in human adipose tissue in obesity and weight loss.
-We will also investigate the role of the tissue micro-environment and investigate cellular crosstalk.
+We also investigate the role of tissue micro-environment and identify cellular crosstalk.

 WP2: Molecular and cellular mechanisms of hepatic tissue plasticity in the context of obesity